bafg-bund/extrapolation-cytotoxic-masking/README.txt

 --------------------
 The script reads image files resulting from planar in vitro assays and converts the rgb-values to grey-values.
-Based on that it creates track-wise chromatograms (grey-vlaue agains pixel y-position).
+Based on that it creates track-wise chromatograms (grey-vlaue against pixel y-position).
 It is only possible to work with one track at a time.
 To extrapolate cytotoxic masking the remaining information of the resulting double peak is used.
 The outer legs of the double peaks deal as a basis to fit the peak function of choice.
 The resulting peaks